 - 19. OIs must act at all times in a way that is consistent with Ofsted's set of values:

 - putting children and learners first

 - achieving excellence

 - behaving with integrity

 - valuing people's differences.

 - 20. It is vital that Ofsted protect its ability to inspect without fear or favour.
-OIs must declare any personally held faith, beliefs or membership/participation in groups or associations that may cause a real or perceived bias of inspection and regulation practice or judgements.
-The same applies to any religious requirements or activity, which has the potential to give rise to any real or perceived bias or perception of less favourable treatment among those we inspect.
+OIs must declare any personally held faith, beliefs or membership/participation in groups or associations that may cause an actual real or perceived bias of inspection and regulation practice or judgements.
+The same applies to any religious or non-religious requirements or activity, which has the potential to give rise to any actual or perceived bias or perception of less favourable treatment among those we inspect.